 I’m participating in a Recipe Roundup to celebrate National Beer Day, and wanted a recipe I’ve never made before.
 I searched Pinterest for inspiration and found a wide variety of beer-based recipes.
 After a lot of back and forth, I finally settled on fish tacos.

-Part of my problem with regular beer batter is that it’s not as crunchy as breading.
-Plus regular batter creates a thick coating, and tends to get quite greasy.
+I’ve always been hesitant about beer battered food because the batter is rarely as crunchy as breaded.
+Plus regular batter creates a thick coating, and tends to be greasy.
 I found a recipe from Pinch of Yum, one of my favorite fellow bloggers.
 She substitutes part of the flour with a combination of cornmeal and cornstarch.
 The pictures looked amazing, so I decided to try an adaptation of her recipe for my Beer Battered Fish Tacos

 Oh.
 My.
 Goodness.
 These Beer Battered Fish Tacos are so delicious.
 The combination of cornstarch and cornmeal creates a light, airy and very crunchy texture.
 Even after the fish pieces sat for about 10 minutes while I took photos, the fish retained the heat and crunch.

 I use cod, a meaty white fish, for these Beer Battered Fish Tacos.
 Of course, fresh fish is always best, but a good quality frozen fish works great as well.
 About a year ago I discovered Leinenkugel’s Summer Shandy.
 It’s very light and refreshing, and one the few beers I do drink.
-The problem is, it’s seasonal so only available March-October.
+It’s seasonal, so unfortunately it’s only available March-October.
 I found some the other day in the liquor store and knew it would be great for the batter.
 Any light beer will work for these Beer Battered Fish Tacos.

 When I first mixed all the ingredients together, the batter seemed very runny, and I didn’t think it would adhere to the fish.
 I let the batter sit for 3-4 minutes, and it became a beautifully thick mixture, similar to waffle or pancake batter.
 It’s best to remix the batter after it sits, because the cornmeal sinks to the bottom of the bowl.